 Our pals at Austin Eastciders hooked us up with this easy Halloween punch recipe: In a large bowl, combine 4 parts Blood Orange ciders with 1 part dark rum, and add fresh slices of lemon and blood orange and cinnamon sticks (dry ice was used in the photo for the smoke effect).
 Serve in glasses over ice.

 Blake’s seasonal release, Apple Lantern, is fully Halloween-ready, with its cute jack-o’-lantern artwork and autumnal flavor profile.
 Handpicked apples and rich, oven-roasted pumpkin come together in a cider that’s crisp and refreshing, with just the right amount of spice.
-It also makes a mean cider cocktail, which Blake’s calls “The Drunken Pumpkin.”
-Simply shake together 0.75 ounces of St. Elizabeth Allspice Dram, 2 ounces of Templeton Rye and 0.5 ounce of fresh lemon juice, then strain into a Collins glass over ice.
-Top with Blake’s Apple Lantern, and garnish with an apple core.
+It also makes a mean cider cocktail: simply shake together an ounce of bourbon, 2 ounces sweet cider and 6 ounces of Apple Lantern on ice, then strain into a glass over ice and garnish with a dash of cinnamon!

 If a dry, sessionable cider is what you reach for, no matter the time of year, grab a four-pack of Citizen Cider’s very fine “cider maker’s cider,” Wit’s Up, for your All Hallow’s Eve festivities.
 Made with apples pressed at Happy Valley Orchard in Middlebury, Vermont, this crowd-pleasing sipper starts like an ale and finishes balanced and dry.
 Its beer-ish qualities are due to the fact that Citizen uses a Belgian-style saison yeast in the cider-making process, and the cider undergoes a malolactic fermentation that helps tame the acidity and lends a gentle mouthfeel.